 Following the discussions within RAG, the following mechanism is proposed for approving ITU-R Reports (inclusion in new § 15.2.1):

-“”
+“15.2.1 Each Study Group may approve revised or new Reports, normally by consensus.
+Should one or more Member State(s) objects to any part of the Report, such objections could be reflected in the relevant part(s) of the Report as stated by the objecting Member State(s).
+In case where Member State(s) objects to the entire Report, its statement can be included in the first page of the Report, immediately after the title.”

 3.3.2 Issues related to approval of ITU-R Handbooks and Opinions

 Following the discussions within RAG, the following mechanism is proposed for approving ITU-R Handbooks and Opinions (inclusion in new §§ 16.2 and 17.2 respectively):

-“”

-“”
+“16.2 Approval

+Each Study Group may approve, normally by consensus but even in cases where some delegations express their opposition, revised or new Handbooks.
+The Study Group may authorize the approval of Handbooks by its concerned subordinate group.”

+“17.2 Approval

+Each Study Group may approve, normally by consensus but even in cases where some delegations express their opposition, revised or new Opinions.”

 3.3.3 Issues related to approval of ITU-R Decisions